logo

 Agriculture contributes to a decline in local species diversity and to above- and below-ground biotic homogenization.
-This study combines a continental survey of soil microbial communities in China with a global meta-analysis of sequencing data to demonstrate that land conversion to agriculture results in taxonomic and functional homogenization of soil bacteria, driven by increased geographic ranges of taxa in croplands.
-Croplands are enriched in certain phyla, while functional genes involved in nitrogen fixation, phosphorus mineralization, and transportation are depleted.
-The findings highlight the global consequences of land-use change on soil microbial diversity and ecosystem services.
+Here, we conduct a continental survey using 1185 soil samples and compare microbial communities from natural ecosystems (forest, grassland, and wetland) with converted agricultural land.
+We combine our continental survey results with a global meta-analysis of available sequencing data that cover more than 2400 samples across six continents.
+Our combined results demonstrate that land conversion to agricultural land results in taxonomic and functional homogenization of soil bacteria, mainly driven by the increase in the geographic ranges of taxa in croplands.
+We find that 20% of phylotypes are decreased and 23% are increased by land conversion, with croplands enriched in Chloroflexi, Gemmatimonadota, Planctomycetota, Myxcoccota and Latescibacterota.
+Although there is no significant difference in functional composition between natural ecosystems and agricultural land, functional genes involved in nitrogen fixation, phosphorus mineralization and transportation are depleted in cropland.
+Our results provide a global insight into the consequences of land-use change on soil microbial taxonomic and functional diversity.

 Publisher